OSU-Open-Data-Platform/open-data-platform/README.md

 ## how do i run the site?

-1. install dependencies
+1. install requirements
-1. clone this repository with the `--recurse-submodules` flag
+1. clone this repository with the `--recurse-submodules` flag (ymmv, try next step)
-1. `git submodule update --init` seems necessary to get the frontend
+1. `git submodule update --init` seems necessary for me
-1. `ddev composer install`
+1. `ddev composer install` to install php dependencies in the backend container
-1. `ddev launch`

-mabe:
+1. `ddev dkan-frontend-install` to install node dependencies in the frontend container
-1. `ddev dkan-site-install`
+1. `ddev dkan-frontend-build` to build the frontend in the container
-mistakes:
-1. `ddev drush site:install`
+1. `ddev launch` to see if everything works!

 ## TODO